The UCS toolkit. |

 The UCS toolkit is a collection of libraries and scripts for the statistical analysis of cooccurrence data.
 Data sets – each one containing a list of word pairs together with their joint and marginal frequencies – are stored in a tabular format in plain (compressed) text files.
 They can be viewed, printed, manipulated in various ways, annotated with association scores from a wide range of built-in measures, ranked, and sorted with the UCS/Perl subsystem.
 Additional functionality for the graphical evaluation of association measures in a collocation extraction task (cf. Evert & Krenn, 2001) is provided by the UCS/R subsystem.

-The full release of sample code and data sets to accompany my PhD thesis (Evert 2004) – which are announced in the text as UCS version 0.5 – has been delayed.
-Since various extensions, bug fixes and compatibility updates have accumulated in the meantime, I have decided to go ahead with new releases beyond 0.5 despite these omissions.
-Sample code will be published as part of UCS version 1.0, or in different form together with a reimplementation of the UCS software.
+The full release of sample code and data sets to accompany my PhD thesis (Evert 2004) – which are announced in the text as UCS version 0.5 – has been delayed and will probably never happen.
+Please use the latest version of the UCS toolkit (0.6 or newer), preferably installed directly from the SVN repository.

 Requirements